“It is an illusion that youth is happy, an illusion of those that have lost it.”

-Somerset Maugham, Of Human Bondage
+Somerset Vaughan, Of Human Bondage

-THERE WAS A RED-BRICK HOUSE in Riverdale the neighbourhood kids relished to visit and loved to wheel around because there were greater freedoms to be found there than in any other household from either side of the railroad tracks that divided Riverdale from the posh Riverdale Heights.
+THERE WAS A RED-BRICK HOUSE in Riverdale the neighbourhood kids relished to visit because there were greater freedoms to be found there than in any other household from either side of the railroad tracks that divided Riverdale from the posh Riverdale Heights.
 Built nearly a century earlier and situated on a quiet working class cul-de-sac amidst a cluster of other bungalows, the red-brick house had been handed down three generations of Roses, and had recently begun to reveal signs of premature decay.

 The rainwater wasn’t being channeled away properly by the gutters and had seeped underneath the roof’s shingles, damaging the decking and rotting the rafters.
 As the leak had worsened over the years, it had saturated the attic’s insulation and turned the inside of the exterior walls into a mushy paste, permitting the mold to gain a foothold in the dry-wall and flourish between the walls and ceiling and baseboards.